yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

 This section evaluates the convergence performance of PPO and PPO-LSTM in training multiple agents to maximize server revenue.
-In our experiment, these two agents were trained for up to 448,000 iterations, with a policy evaluation conducted every 40,000 iterations.
 As shown in the chart, although the PPO-LSTM strategy has a slightly slower convergence speed than the PPO strategy, it obtains a higher reward upon final convergence and has less fluctuation in the later stage of the training process.
 This indicates that the PPO-LSTM strategy is more stable in long-term training and can better capture temporal information to make more reasonable decisions.
 This is further confirmed by the data in the table.
 The average reward of PPO-LTSN is higher than that of PPO, and the standard deviation is smaller.